purtuga/project-base/README.md

 ### To v2.x

 -   Default output is now ES6 code.
 ES5 transpiled code is output as a file named `*.legacy.*`
+-   All code will now be Linted using eslint and default config